+The Public Education and Awareness sub-program aims to educate the general public about the risks associated with flooding, where flooding occurs, and how to best prepare for flood events.
 A major element of this sub-program is the Flood Risk Notification Program.
 The key goal of the Flood Risk Notification Program is to increase flood risk awareness by effectively communicating that risk to individual property owners, the public, and local, State, and federal agencies.
 This includes encouraging people to understand the levee system that protects them; to be prepared and aware of their flood risk; and to take appropriate actions before, during, and after flooding to protect themselves, minimize damage to their property or personal possessions, and facilitate recovery.
-DWR provides annual written notification to property owners whose property is located within a SPFC Levee Flood Protection Zones (LFPZs), and coordinates with federal, State, and local partners to provide information about flood risks.
-CWC Section 9121 requires DWR to provide written notices of potential flood risk to property owners in the LFPZs by September 1, 2010, and annually thereafter.
+DWR provides annual written notification to those who own property in an SPFC Levee Flood Protection Zone, and coordinates with federal, State, and local partners to provide information about flood risks.
+California Water Code (CWC) Section 9121 requires DWR to provide written notice of potential flood risk to property owners in a Levee Flood Protection Zone by September 1, 2010, and annually thereafter.